MeijerDavid/BCImodel/README.md

 This fitting function has been developed in order to be flexible with respect to the number of parameters that one wants to fit and to share parameters across experimental conditions.

-Please ensure that you download the following toolboxes and copy them into their respective folders: 'bads', 'gofit', 'vbmc', 'psisloo_DM', 'eissample_lite_DM2'.
+Please ensure that you download the following toolboxes and copy them into their respective folders: 'bads', 'gofit', 'vbmc', 'eissample_DM'.
 References and github links can be found in the readme.txt files in the toolbox folders.

 For detailed explanations of the BCImodel options and settings please see "BCImodel.m"